10 of the craziest personal injury claims

-In another fruit case: a police woman in Glasgow suffered an injury from a pineapple, she was struck by the tropical fruit missile during a protest over a swimming pool closure.
-Tracey Ormsby attempted to claim for £1.5 million, for personal injuries sustained.
-She alleged that her superiors mishandled the operation that resulted in her developing major depression, post traumatic stress disorder (PTSD) and anxiety and panic disorder; she retired from the force on medical grounds in 2004.
+In another fruit case, a policewoman in Glasgow suffered an injury from a pineapple, she was struck by the tropical fruit missile during a protest over a swimming pool closure.
+Tracey Ormsby attempted to claim for £1.5 million for personal injuries sustained.
+She alleged that her superiors mishandled the operation that resulted in her developing major depression, post traumatic stress disorder (PTSD), anxiety and panic disorder; she retired from the force on medical grounds in 2004.

-Judge Lord Malcom said Miss Ormsby had “exaggerated” her disabilities and consistently “misled” doctors who examined her.
-Then sliced her claim down to £3,000.
+Judge Lord Malcolm said Miss Ormsby had “exaggerated” her disabilities and consistently “misled” doctors who examined her.
+The judge then sliced her claim down to £3,000.
 The Moral of the story is beware of exaggerating claims and beware of tropical fruit!

 No Cheese Please!

-The issue started when McDonalds removed the plain quarter pounder (no cheese) from their menu, this meant that customers had to request no cheese, but still pay the listed price.
+The issue started when McDonald’s removed the plain quarter pounder (no cheese) from their menu, this meant that customers had to request no cheese on their burger and still pay the listed price.
 According to the lawsuit, Ms Kissner and Mr Werner “have suffered personal injury as a result of their purchases because they were overcharged” by being forced to pay for cheese that they did not want.
-Thankfully, the case was dismissed, as it wouldn’t be ideal if we couldn’t customise out takeaway orders if you wish to!
+Thankfully, the case was dismissed, as it wouldn’t be ideal if we couldn’t customise our takeaway orders if you wish to!

 Hug Gone Wrong

-Jennifer Connell was branded “the worst aunt ever” for suing her young nephew after a hug gone wrong.
-She claimed that her nephew Sean Talara acted unreasonably when he leaped into her arms – at his 8th birthday party in 2011.
+Jennifer Connell was branded “the worst aunt ever” for taking her young nephew to court after a hug gone wrong.
+She claimed that her nephew Sean Talara acted unreasonably when he leapt into her arms at his 8th birthday party in 2011.
 In the case, Ms Connell argued that the boy was forceful in his approach which caused her to fall over and hurt her wrist.
 Ms Connell demanded compensation of $127,000 for her injuries.
 It took the jury 25 minutes to conclude that Sean Tarala was not negligent in his aunt’s wrist injury: she was awarded $0.

-In TV appearances after the incident, Connell maintained that the lawsuit was ‘just a formality and she wasn’t going after her nephew for the accident but trying to lodge a homeowner’s insurance claim’.
-Does she deserve any hugs after this?
+In TV appearances after the incident, Connell maintained that the lawsuit was ‘just a formality and she wasn’t going after her nephew for the accident but trying to lodge a homeowner’s insurance claim.
+Does she deserve any hugs after that?

 Duck!
 There’s a flying dinner roll

 Lambert’s Café, in Missouri, USA is known as the “Home of Throwed Rolls” where it’s common practice to throw bread rolls to customers.
-But unfortunately, one dinner roll seems to have gone out of control and hit Troy Trucker, causing her injury in sept 2014.
+But unfortunately, one dinner roll went out of control and hit Troy Trucker, causing her injury in sept 2014.